solo-io/gloo/docs/content/reference/cli/glooctl_install_knative.md

   -m, --install-monitoring              Bundle Knative-Monitoring with your Gloo installation.
 Requires install-knative to be true
   -n, --namespace string                namespace to install gloo into (default "gloo-system")
-      --release-name string             helm release name (default "gloo") -g, --skip-installing-gloo            Skip installing Gloo.
+      --release-name string             helm release name (default "gloo") -g, --skip-installing-gloo            Skip installing Gloo Edge.
 Only Knative components will be installed --values strings                  List of files with value overrides for the Gloo Helm chart, (e.g. --values file1,file2 or --values file1 --values file2)
       --version string                  version to install (e.g. 1.4.0, defaults to latest) --with-admin-console              install gloo and a read-only version of its admin console